hovel/pybbm/docs/customuser.rst

 to integrate your custom user model in pybbm forum application.

 First of all pybbm uses some fields from standard User model and permission system.
-The simplest way to make your custom model compatible with pybbm is to inherite from `django.contrib.auth.models.AbstractUser`
+The simplest way to make your custom model compatible with pybbm is to inherit from `django.contrib.auth.models.AbstractUser`

-Second way is to meet next requirments:
+Second way is to meet next requirements:

 * define USERNAME_FIELD constant, which point to unique field on your model
 * define email, is_staff, is_superuser fields or properties
-* inherite from `django.contib.auth.models.PermissionsMixin` or reproduce django's default permission system
+* inherit from `django.contib.auth.models.PermissionsMixin` or reproduce django's default permission system

 Next step is to decide which model will store all fields for pybb forum profiles.